 Lunch: We got to the campsite by about 2:30 and had a late lunch and a swim after setting up camp.
 We had ham and cheese sandwiches for lunch, made the night before.

-Dinner: We cooked Thai Red Curry for dinner.
+Dinner: We cooked Thai Red Curry for dinner (this is one of the recipes in my backcountry cookbook).
 I had cooked the chicken the night before and transported it to the trailhead with a massive ice pack.
 Since we didn’t have a long walk the first day, I wasn’t worried about it spoiling.
 We fried onions and red peppers, and made a sauce with coconut milk and red curry paste.
 We served everything over rice.

 Day 2: Provoking Lake East to Head Lake (16 km)